What Is a Bellwether Trial?

 Understanding Mass Torts

 In mass tort litigation, there is a very large group of plaintiffs (anywhere from a few dozen to a few thousand) all of whom have filed lawsuits involving identical tort claims.
-The most common example is in the pharmaceutical context where thousands of people are injured by a defective drug (e.g., Vioxx) and they all file identical lawsuits around the same time.
+The most common example is in the pharmaceutical context where thousands of people are injured by a defective drug (e.g., Ozempic) and they all file identical lawsuits around the same time.

 Mass torts usually involve just one or a small group of related defendants.
 Litigating all of these hundreds or thousands of identical lawsuits separately would overwhelm both the defendants and the court system.
 To alleviate this burden, the cases are consolidated together into a multi-district litigation (MDL), which is similar to a class action.